zibhub/GNDMS/0.6.x/installation-guide/index.md

 all trusted CA certificates.
 Key- and truststore can be contained in the same store.

-When migrating from previous Grid installation, this root CA certificates can usually by found in `/etc/grid-security/certificates` In order to import this certificates into your keystore use the following code shell commands:
+When migrating from previous Grid installation, these root CA certificates can usually by found in `/etc/grid-security/certificates`.
+In order to import the certificates into your keystore use the following code shell commands:

       export gridCACertPath=/etc/grid-security/certificates